postlight/parser/CODE_OF_CONDUCT.md

 You will find that people will be eager to assume good intent and forgive as long as you earn their trust.

-The enforcement policies listed above apply to all official Mercury venues; including GitHub repositories under postlight/mercury such as mercury-rs and other Postlight repositories with a \*-mercury or mercury-\* naming convention; For other projects adopting the Mercury Code of Conduct, please contact the maintainers of those projects for enforcement.
+The enforcement policies listed above apply to all official Postlight Parser venues; including GitHub repositories under postlight/parser such as mercury-rs and other Postlight repositories with a \*-parser or parser-\* naming convention; For other projects adopting the Postlight Parser Code of Conduct, please contact the maintainers of those projects for enforcement.
 If you wish to use this code of conduct for your own project, consider explicitly mentioning your moderation policy or making a copy with your own moderation policy